JensDll/vue3-form-validation/README.md

 ---|:-:|:-:|---
 formData | `object` | `true` | The structure of your Form data.

 The `formData` object has a structure that is similar to any other object you would write for `v-model` data binding.
-The only difference being that for every value you can provide rules to display validation errors.
+The only difference being that together with every value you can provide rules to display validation errors.

 Let's look at an example how the structure of some `formData` object, can be converted to an object with the addition of rules:
 ```ts